 The Biodiversity Heritage Library provides free and open access to over 250,000 volumes from the 15th-21st centuries on a wide range of biodiversity subjects.
 Find primary resources, images, thematic collections, and citizen science projects.
 Learn more.
 Also check out the BHL Flickr feed for stunning sets of illustrations.

-Visit the Libraries
+Visit the Libraries and Archives

 *As a public health precaution, all Smithsonian museum and Libraries locations are temporarily closed.
 We are not announcing an opening date at this time.